Showing posts with label Hurricane Helene 2024. Show all posts

 • Visit TDOT Smartway for the latest Tennessee road information, including 441 and 129.

-In case you missed this, Dollywood is a drop-off location point for needed donations to help those who were impacted by this disaster.
+In case you missed this, Dollywood is WAS a drop-off location point for needed donations to help those who were impacted by this disaster.
 Source.

 In conjunction with the donation centers established by the city of Pigeon Forge, Dollywood will become a donation drop-off location for those wishing to donate cleanup items, including buckets with lids, tarps, shovels, rakes, trash bags, work gloves, masks, cleaning wipes, diapers,